sophiedodsworth/read-me-generator/README.md

   ## Contributing

-  This project involved the following contributors: No one, just me
+  This project involved the following contributors: Just me

   ## Questions